top of page

 • Safety Concerns: DIY projects can pose safety risks, especially if they involve working at heights or with heavy materials.
 It's crucial to prioritize safety, use proper protective gear, and take necessary precautions.

 • Potential for Mistakes: Without professional guidance, there's a higher likelihood of making mistakes during the installation.
-These errors could compromise the effectiveness of the storm panels or even lead to damage.
+These errors could compromise the effectiveness of the storm panels or compromise the structure strength security compliance.

 • No Professional Warranty: Unlike hiring a professional company, DIY installations typically don't come with a warranty.
 If issues arise later, you may need to invest additional time and resources to address them.